 - Provide examples of your familiarity with the culture, your ability to be adaptable, culturally sensitive, collegial, and how you may serve as a cultural ambassador for the U.S.

-Teaching Preparation (only required if your award activity includes teaching) (up to 2,000 characters)
+Teaching Preparation (only required if your award activity includes teaching) (up to 2,000 characters, including spaces and punctuation)

 - How you will make your teaching relevant to the culture(s) and language(s) of the host country?

 - How will you adapt your materials and pedagogy to a different teaching environment in which your students’ first language may not be English?